 Let’s start with the purpose of the organization.
 I ignore the motivation aspect (self-evident) and focus on the steering effect of the strategy as a guide.

 Modern strategy is not a plan.
-It is a behavioral model tailored suitable for an organization, which systematically finds sufficient and sufficiently good answers before competitors.
+It is a behavioral model tailored for an organization to systematically finds sufficiently good answers before the competition.

 Since the time-horizon organizations can see and manage becomes shorter year by year, also the need to be able to react increasingly faster becomes more evident.
 Agile methods carried companies from the world of waterfall (over)planning to the world of taking two-week spurts.
 But what is needed now is a mental leap to the world of “Post-Agile” to ensure value creation.

 Agile methods can be taken to a whole new level if they are connected correctly to the OKR model, for instance, in order to make strategy and grassroots level operations communicate more efficiently.
 Another great model familiar from the SaaS world is product-led growth, and a third one is customer value management.

 The Economies of Speed require “Post-Agile” methods that focus on generating value.

 The Economies of Speed: Learn in the right way

 In school, at least I have been conditioned to avoid mistakes by all means.
 There were only right and wrong answers in the exams.
 In other words, either “I succeeded” or “I failed”.
 This “pass or fail” model instilled into our minds is as inconsistent as possible with today’s growth-business environment, and un-learning it took several painful years.